Pressure Review: Brendan Fraser and Andrew Scott Shine in a T‑Day Thriller

 - Personal sacrifice: Stagg’s ticking‑clock crisis and Eisenhower’s haunted past.

-Pressure Review applauds the film’s meticulous attention to costuming and production design, which convincingly recreate the era’s atmosphere.
+Pressure Review applauds the film’s meticulous attention to costuming and production design, convincingly recreating the era’s atmosphere.
 Acting shines: Fraser’s nuanced Eisenhower and Scott’s compelling Stagg anchor the narrative.
-The climactic Normandy landings, though impressive, inevitably pale against the cinematic benchmark set by Saving Private Ryan.
+While the climactic Normandy landings are impressive, they inevitably pale against the cinematic benchmark set by Saving Private Ryan.
 Still, the film remains a strong runner‑up, delivering a tense, high‑stakes thriller that keeps viewers on the edge of their seats.

 Pressures of leadership, weather, and war converge to create a powerful depiction of one of history’s most pivotal moments.